MIT-LCP/physionet-build/GuideForNewDevelopers.md

-# Working on a new features
+## Working on new features

 Now that you have completed your setup and have familiarized yourself with the codebase, here is how you can contribute and submit your changes for review.

-1. Create a new Branch each feature you work on
+1. Create a new Branch for each feature you work on
 2. Work on your changes, add files and commit your changes
-3. On Commits, add clear explanation on the changes.
+3. On Commits, add a clear explanation of the changes.
 Here is an interesting read from [freeCodeCamp](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)
 4. Once your changes are final and ready to be submitted, push the changes and open a Merge Request.
 Someone will review your changes ASAP.